michele-alessandrini/dtm-infracost/finops.md

 Data consistency and integrity is probably one of the major issues in technology now considering the nature of most data (i.e. Big Data) that are generated at a higher speed than the one they can understood.
 Cloud costs falls in the same category with cloud providers providing data that are - more often than not - only eventual consistent.

 For instance, AWS produce a snapshot of the consumption costs into an object called Cost and Usage Report (CUR).
-The CUR object is update hourly and it contains all the data point needed to calculate the costs of your usage from the beginning of the month.
+The CUR object is updated hourly and it contains all the data point needed to calculate the costs of your usage from the beginning of the month.
 However, some cost dimension such as discounts and support costs are factored only after the month ends.
 This means that the CUR become eventual consistent on the current month only 8-10 days after  the current month ends.

 Considering that finance typically deals with precision, this type of temporary inconsistency can create problems.
 It is important, therefore, when thinking at processes to design for consistency over time.